FranciskaDendooven/atrium/README.md

 >It was created within the context of a final project by team "DeadPool" from Class YU-4 of Becode campus Ghent.
 >Atrium is a social platform to unify BeCodians.
 It came from the desire of connecting all Becode Campuses in one unique platform and bridge the gap that Discord can't.
-Therefor Atrium allows each becodian, be it a student, coah or staff, to get in touch with their peers from other campuses.
+Therefor Atrium allows each becodian, be it a student, coach or staff, to get in touch with their peers from other campuses.
 We gave the platform several categories for different purposes.
 In the area CodeQ&A for example, the user can ask questions, help or feedback related to their code, and in the area Bots, users can share ideas for our beloved "alarm button".

 >It is meant to unify becode students globally, but it is also a learning tool.
 A tool to be constantly improved and worked upon (within BeCode rules of course ;) ).